Türkiye Travelogue — Istanbul, Cappadocia & Aegean Sea

 Hidden gems in Türkiye: Places off the beaten track

-Besides the classic tourist attractions in Türkiye, there are many places that even those familiar with Turkey overlook.
-Here are my personal recommendations.
-Türkiye insider tips:
+Besides the classic tourist attractions in Türkiye, there are many places that even seasoned travelers overlook.
+Here are my personal insider tips for Turkey:

-1. Kaş (Turkish Riviera): A charming small town between Antalya and Fethiye, with an Italian-style harbor and the Greek island of Kastellorizo right on its doorstep (a 30-minute ferry ride).
+1. Kaş (Turkish Riviera): Charming small town between Antalya and Fethiye, with an Italian-style harbor and the Greek island of Kastellorizo right on its doorstep (30-minute ferry ride).
 Significantly quieter than Marmaris or Antalya, perfect for 3-5 days of beach and culture.

 6. Black Sea Coast (Trabzon): The green north of Turkey is completely different in landscape from the Mediterranean south.
-Deep forests, tea plantations, the famous Sumela Monastery (Built on a cliff face, admission €10), highland villages.
-Complete anti-Mediterranean travel program.
+Deep forests, tea plantations, the famous Sumela Monastery (built on a cliff face, visit €10), highland villages.
+A complete anti-Mediterranean travel itinerary.

 Best time to travel to Türkiye and practical tips for your tour

-The best time to travel to Turkey It depends heavily on the region – Turkey is so large that its climate zones vary massively.
-Here's the optimal planning guide:
+The best time to travel to Turkey depends heavily on the region – Turkey is so large that its climate zones vary massively.
+Here's how to plan your trip optimally:

-- April to May: 18–26 °C in Istanbul and along the Aegean coast, 10–18 °C in Cappadocia.
+- 18–26 °C in Istanbul and along the Aegean coast, 10–18 °C in Cappadocia.
 Ideal for cities and Cappadocia, still too cool for the beach.
 Spring flowers in Cappadocia are spectacular.

-- July to August: Temperatures reach 30–38 °C, with extreme heat especially in Cappadocia and Istanbul.
+- July to August: 30–38 °C, extreme heat especially in Cappadocia and Istanbul.
 Beach holidays on the Aegean and Riviera are popular.
 Hot air balloons fly more frequently, but are very crowded.

-- November to March: Istanbul will be cool (5–12 °C), Cappadocia will be cold (often snowy).
-Only city breaks in Istanbul are recommended.
+- November to March: Istanbul gets cool (5–12 °C), Cappadocia gets cold (often snow).
+Only suitable for city breaks in Istanbul.
 Beaches are completely closed.

-My personal highlight from 3 weeks in Türkiye: A hot air balloon ride at sunrise over Cappadocia – 150 balloons in the air at once, the dawn over the fairy chimneys, the absolute goosebump feeling as the first ray of sunlight paints the landscape orange-pink.
+My personal highlight from three weeks in Turkey: A hot air balloon ride at sunrise over Cappadocia – 150 balloons in the air at once, the dawn over the fairy chimneys, the absolute goosebump feeling as the first ray of sunlight painted the landscape orange-pink.
 Nothing else in the world compares.

 FAQ: Türkiye Travel Report – Frequently Asked Questions